STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Appendix

 \begin{IEEEbiography}[{ }]{John Folkesson} (Senior Member, IEEE) received the B.A. degree in physics from Queens College, City University of New York, New York, NY, USA, in 1983, and the M.Sc. degree in computer science and the Ph.D. degree in robotics from the Royal Institute of Technology (KTH), Stockholm, Sweden, in 2001 and 2006, respectively.

-He is currently an Associate Professor of robotics with the Robotics, Perception and Learning Lab, Center for Autonomous Systems, KTH.
+He is currently a Professor of robotics with the Robotics, Perception and Learning Lab, Center for Autonomous Systems, KTH.
 His research interests include navigation, mapping, perception, and situation awareness for autonomous robots.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Niklas Rolleberg} received the B.S. degree in simulation technology and virtual design, and a M.Sc. degree in computer science from the KTH Royal Institute of Technology in Stockholm, Sweden, in 2016 and 2018, respectively.
+\begin{IEEEbiography}[{ }]{Clemens Deutsch} received the B.Eng. degree from the Bremen University of Applied Sciences, Bremen, Germany, in 2015, and the M.Sc. degree in naval architecture as well as the Ph.D. degree in underwater robotics from the Royal Institute of Technology (KTH), Stockholm, Sweden, in 2017 and 2022, respectively.
+Currently, he is a postdoctoral researcher at the KTH Maritime Robotics Laboratory.
+His research focus lies on the design and performance optimization of underwater robots and other marine craft.
+In recent years, he has become an integral part in the development of the autonomous underwater vehicle LoLo. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Niklas Rolleberg} received the B.S. degree in simulation technology and virtual design in 2016 from the KTH Royal Institute of Technology in Stockholm, Sweden.
 He is currently a research engineer with the Centre for Naval Architecture, leading the development of the AUV LoLo for the Swedish Maritime Robotics Centre, at the KTH Royal Institute of Technology in Stockholm, Sweden.
 His research interest include maritime vehicle development, environmental sampling technologies, and autonomy for underwater and surface vehicles. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Peter Sigray} recieved his Ph.D degree in 1989 in atomic and molecular physics from the KTH Royal Institute of Technology in Stockholm, Sweden.